This page is part of the Christ's College additional application support for prospective students applying from outside the UK.

 Disability, Specific Learning Difficulty and long-term illness

-If you have a disability, Specific Learning Difficulty or long-term illness and normally have access arrangements when you sit exams, you will be able to apply for the same arrangements.
-You will need to submit an application and may need to provide supporting evidence in advance.
-Further information about this process will be available in Spring 2024.
-Please also see the Disability, Specific Learning Difficulty or long-term illness page.
+If you have a disability, Specific Learning Difficulty or long-term illness and normally have access arrangements when you sit exams, you will also be able to apply to have access arrangements in your Admissions Test.

 Further information